-D10 Yes No

-D10 Does an open admission policy, if reported, apply to

-transfer students?

-D11 Describe additional requirements for transfer admission, if applicable: Either the SAT or ACT is required of all transfer applicants, except those transferring from a community college.

-Transfer Credit Policies

-D12 Report the lowest grade earned for any course that may be transferred for credit:

-D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 64 credits D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 64 credits D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 64.00

-D17 Describe other transfer credit policies: Courses must be taken at an accredited institution by college faculty on a college campus, with other degree-seeking students.
-Online or correspondence courses are

-Military Service Transfer Credit Policies

-D18 Does your institution accept the following military/veteran transfer credits:

-Yes No

-American Council on Education (ACE)

-College Level Examination Program (CLEP)

-DANTES Subject Standardized Tests (DSST)

-D19 Number Unit Type Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE):

-20 Number Unit Type Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)):

-Yes No D21 Are the military/veteran credit transfer policies on your website?
-Are the military/veteran credit transfer policies on your website?

-D21 If yes, please provide the URL where they can be located:

-D22 Describe other military/veteran transfer credit policies unique to your institution:
+CDS-D Page 12

+10 Does an open admission policy, if reported, apply to transfer students?
+11 Describe additional requirements for transfer admission, if apply to transfer admission.
+Yes No transfer students?
+Describe additional requirements for transfer admission, if app all transfer applicants, except those transferring from a comm test scores for admission.
+Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: С 13 Number Unit Type Maximum number of credits or courses that may be transferred from a two-year institution: 64 Semester 4 Number Unit Type Maximum number of credits or courses that may be transferred from a four-year institution: 64 Semester Minimum number of credits that transfers must complete at your institution to earn an associate degree: Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 64.00 17 Describe other transfer credit policies: Military Service Transfer Credit Policies sfer credits: Yes No American Council on Education (ACE) Yes No Yes No American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Yes Number No Unit Type College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Number Unit Type American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or Number Unit Type American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) 19 Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): 20 Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or Number Number Unit Type Unit Type

+CDS-D Page 13